valentinitnelav/bootstrapnet/README.md

 Such accumulation/rarefaction curves allow comparison of networks/webs with different number of interactions.
 Ideally the indices/metrics will be compared if the curves display a trend of reaching an asymptote.
 That means that if we keep on investing effort to sample interactions (observe plant-pollinator in the field) we will not gain much further information, so network comparison is already possible.

 Here, the web s2, even though has fewer interactions, seems to produce a stable, asymptotic resampled nestedness (blue line) as the one of web s1 (red line).
 The two networks are not much different in terms of nestedness, since the 95% CI overlap considerably.

-## Acknowledgments

-Many thanks to [Tiffany Knight](https://www.ufz.de/index.php?en=38645), my beloved professor without whom the development of this package would not have been possible.